Sex Industry Facts

 • All sex workers are different and have their unique personal style.

-• Male, female and transgender people work in the sex industry.
+• Male, female and trans people work in the sex industry.

 • When a client sees a sex worker, the client is paying for a service.
 Prices may vary according to the service.
 The client needs to find out what the service involves.